rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

 > * `replyTo`: Commonly used to name a callback queue.
 > * `correlationId`: Useful to correlate RPC responses with requests.

+We need this new import:

+    :::java
+    import com.rabbitmq.client.AMQP.BasicProperties;

 ### Correlation Id